centreon/centreon-documentation/cloud/getting-started/about-centreon-cloud.md

 ## What security measures does Centreon take?

-Everything is explained in our [Centreon Cloud security management](../security/security.md) page.
+For a comprehensive overview of our security practices, visit our [Centreon Cloud security management page](../security/security.md).

 ## Fair use policy